Canadian Military Colleges - Universities with a Difference

 REGULAR OFFICER TRAINING PLAN (ROTP)

 The ROTP gives young Canadians and Permanent Residents an opportunity to obtain both an officer’s commission in the Canadian Armed Forces (CAF) and an undergraduate degree.
 The aim of the ROTP is to develop selected young men and women as officers in the CAF in a variety of career occupations.
-Successful ROTP candidates enroll in the CAF as Officer or Naval Cadets and attend the Royal Military College of Canada, the Royal Military College Saint-Jean or a Canadian Civilian University.
+Successful ROTP candidates enroll in the CAF as N/OCdts and attend the Royal Military College of Canada, the Royal Military College Saint-Jean or a Canadian Civilian University.

 At the CMC’s, the Department of National Defence (DND) pays for all costs of tuition, uniforms, books, instruments, and other essential fees.
-Officer cadets and naval cadets are also paid a monthly salary (from which mandatory room, board and mess dues are deducted).
+N/OCdts are also paid a monthly salary (from which mandatory room, board and mess dues are deducted).
 They complete military occupation training and second language training during the summer months.
 They will also receive full medical and dental care at no cost.
 Annual vacation with full pay is according to CAF regulations.

-CMC’s Officer cadets and naval cadets are required to maintain satisfactory academic, military, fitness and linguistic progression throughout the programme.
+CMC’s N/OCdts are required to maintain satisfactory academic, military, fitness and linguistic progression throughout the programme.
 Those who do not maintain a suitable level of academic performance may be permitted to repeat up to one year at their own expense and, if successful, be reinstated with full pay and allowances.

 THE ADVANTAGES OF THE ROTP

-• Costs of tuition, uniforms, books, instruments and other essential fees are paid for by the Department of National Defence for the duration of a candidate’s education;
+- Costs of tuition, uniforms, books, instruments and other essential fees are paid for by the Department of National Defence for the duration of a N/OCdt’s education;

 ROTP applicants may receive an offer to start their studies at either RMC, RMC Saint-Jean or a Canadian Civilian University.
 Applicants selected for a CMC will not choose the college they will start at but will complete their final three years at the college offering their chosen programme of study.
 Several factors, such as the room capacity of each college, are considered in determining where the applicant will be sent.
 Applicants will complete Basic Military Officer Qualification training at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, before the start of year one.

-After a successful first academic year, officer cadets and naval cadets will choose their field of study within their Faculty (Social Sciences and Humanities, Engineering or Science).
-Officer cadets and naval cadets who choose the Bachelor of Arts in International Studies programme will continue their studies at RMC Saint-Jean while all other officer cadets and naval cadets studying in the Social Sciences and Humanities, Sciences or Engineering will complete their studies at RMC.
+During the second academic term, senior applicants and during the fourth term for junior applicants, N/OCdts who, after a successful first academic year, will choose their field of study within their Faculty (Social Sciences and Humanities, Engineering or Science).
+N/OCdts who choose the Bachelor of Arts in International Studies programme will continue their studies at RMC Saint-Jean while all other N/OCdts studying in the Social Sciences and Humanities, Sciences or Engineering will complete their studies at RMC.

 HOW TO APPLY